Think outside the box with 10 creative wedding ideas

 I’d like to have a beer/champagne before the wedding, as a marriage celebrant, are you okay with that?

-The law says that you can’t be intoxicated because you’re actually legal paperwork.
+The law says that you can’t be intoxicated because you’re actually signing legal paperwork.
 Some celebrants don’t mind you having one or two drinks before you get married, other celebrants will refuse to marry you, and will go away for a few hours until you’ve ‘sobered up’.
 Check each celebrant’s rules on this.
 Because everyone is different with their response to alcohol I tell my couples if they can legally drive a car, they can legally sign the paperwork.

 Two brides holding hands and smiling with celebrant Lynette Maguire at The Chapel Montville